mhcurylo/labtor/presentation.md

 - It takes courage to admit lack of knowledge

-- Courageous == vulnerable (think trench warefare or cavalery charge)
+- Courageous == vulnerable (think trench warefare or cavalry charge)

 Mentoring culture is a culture of vulnerable professionals